 Another reason to use this feature might be to increase reliability.
 We send hundreds of thousands of emails every single day.
 It is our job to send emails reliably, and we are very good at it.
 But, sometimes our emails go to your spam filter or we might get blacklisted on a spam list temporarily.
 These kinds of things happen when you send huge amounts of emails.
 There is no way around it.
 You now have another option when you are not completely happy with our email sending facility.

-Setting up your own SMTP account on a form is very easy.
+Setting up your own simple mail transfer protocol (SMTP) account on a form is very easy.
 Here are the steps:

 - Click on your avatar and select Settings from the menu to open your Account Settings.

 - Scroll down to the Sender Emails section, and:

 - Click on the edit button.